kjfullert/testing/python/docs/source/Getting Started.rst

 If you don't already have python installed on your computer, you can download it from `here <https://Python.org/downloads/>`__.

+We have currently tested compatibility with Python 3.

 .. important:: Ensure that you check the box that says 'Add Python to Path' when installing python.

 Download OpenCV-Python